billbuchanan/appliedcrypto/unit08_blockchain/lab/README.md

 * Symbol.
 This is the symbol that the token will use.
 * Decimal.
 This is the number of decimal places to be used for any transactions.

+Now we you create your own token.
+If you are Bob Smith, then call your token "BobSmithToken", and your currency will be "BobSmith".

-So, let's create a token named "ENUToken", and use the tutorial sample from [here](https://github.com/bitfwdcommunity/Issue-your-own-ERC20-token/blob/master/contracts/erc20_tutorial.sol).
-First, we open up remix.ethereum, and enter the following Solidy contract:
+So, let's create a token named "ENUToken" (change the name to your name), and use the tutorial sample from [here](https://github.com/bitfwdcommunity/Issue-your-own-ERC20-token/blob/master/contracts/erc20_tutorial.sol).
+First, we open up [https://remix.ethereum.org/](https://remix.ethereum.org/), and enter the following Solidy contract:

 ```solidity